-Through its innovative practice, TDS seeks to advance the field of early childhood education by demonstrating how research on creativity development can be applied in a preschool classroom.
-Backed by research from BADM’s in-house research division, TDS’s curriculum supports children’s development of language and literacy, provides opportunities to explore the arts, models age-appropriate science, math, and engineering learning, and thoughtfully integrates technology to enhance children’s engagement, social interaction, and creativity.
+Through its innovative practice, TDS seeks to advance early childhood education by demonstrating how research on creativity development can be applied in a preschool classroom.
+Backed by research from Bay Area Discovery Museum’s in-house research division, TDS’s curriculum supports children’s development of language and literacy, provides opportunities to explore the arts, models age-appropriate science, math, and engineering learning, and thoughtfully integrates technology to enhance children’s engagement, social interaction, and creativity.

 Your Child's Day at School

-We value time for pursuing interests, developing relationships, and engaging in imaginative play and open-ended exploration.
-We regularly spend time meeting as a group (circle time), exploring outside, sharing stories, singing songs, and engaging in small group work.
+We value and prioritize time for pursuing interests, developing relationships, and engaging in imaginative play and exploration with open-ended materials.
+Our daily flow includes routines like having group meetings (circle time), exploring outside, sharing stories, singing songs, engaging in small group work, and eating a snack and lunch.

 Documentation and Reflection